 After the 2000 Olympics in Sydney, the ITTF instituted several rule changes:

-1. Changed the size of the ball from 1.50 inch to 1.57 inch in October 2000.
+1. Changed the size of the ball from 1.50 inches to 1.57 inches in October 2000.
 The reason for the change was to increased the ball's air resistance and effectively slowed down the game.